LEATERNx/RiotLogin/README.md

 4. **Open Riot Client** - Make sure Riot Client is running
 5. **Login** - Select an account and click 🚀 Login

+## Disclaimer

+By using this tool, you acknowledge and accept all risks associated with its use.
+Any consequences, account bans, or issues that arise from using Riot Account Manager are solely your responsibility.
+The creator assumes no liability for any damages or losses incurred.
+Use at your own risk.

 ### Options
 - **Auto Login** - Automatically submit credentials when enabled
 - **Stay Signed In** - Check the "Remember Me" option